Odion100/SystemLynx/README.md

 Service.ServerModule("Orders", function () {
   const Orders = this;

-  Orders.find = function (arg1, arg2, callback) {
+  Orders.find = async function (arg1, arg2) {
     console.log(data);
-    callback(null, { message: "You have successfully called the Orders.find method" });
+    return { message: "You have successfully called the Orders.find method" };
   };
 });
 ```

 In the _ServerModule_ constructor function above, the `this` value is the initial instance of the _ServerModule_ object.
 Every method added to the `this` value will be accessible when the object is loaded by a _SystemLynx Client_.
-Notice that the method we created, `Orders.find = function(arg1, arg2, callback)...`, has 3 parameters including a callback function as the last argument.
-By defualt all _ServerModule_ methods will recieve a callback function as its last argument.
-Use the first parameter of the callback function to respond with an error, and the second parameter to send a success response.
-Note: _ServerModule_ methods can be configured to work with synchronous return values instead of asynchronous callbacks (read more about Service configuration [here](https://github.com/Odion100/SystemLynx/blob/tasksjs2.0/API.md#apploadserviceurl)).
+Note: _ServerModule_ methods can be synchronous ro asynchronous functions.

 ## Service.startService(options)